scalawithcats/scala-with-cats/src/pages/type-classes/instance-selection.md

 -----------------------------------------------------------------------

 It's clear there is no perfect system.
-Cats generally prefers to use invariant type classes.
+Cats prefers to use invariant type classes.
 This allows us to specify
 more specific instances for subtypes if we want.
 It does mean that if we have, for example,